What are community health centers (CHCs)?

 Economic Impact and Cost-Effectiveness

-• Impacting local economies: CHCs have a total economic impact of $328 million in Iowa.
+- Impacting local economies: CHCs have a total economic impact of $328 million in Iowa and $85 billion nationally.
 This economic impact is felt most strongly in rural and under-resourced areas contributing to improved quality of life.

-• Lower cost of care: A University of Chicago study including 13 states found that CHCs save Medicaid $2,371 (or 24%) per person on average in total cost of care each year when compared to other providers.
-In Iowa, the cost of care at CHCs is 27% lower than other providers.
+- Lower cost of care: A University of Chicago study including 13 states found that CHCs save Medicaid $2,371 (or 24%) per person on average in total cost of care each year when compared to other providers.
+The cost of care at Iowa CHCs is 27% lower than other providers.

 Community Impact and Access to Care

-• Improving the health of communities: Studies consistently show that CHCs provide care that improves health outcomes for their patients resulting in more healthy and productive citizens.
+- Improving the health of communities: Studies consistently show that CHCs provide efficient, cost-effective care that improves health outcomes for their patients resulting in more healthy and productive citizens.
 The patients of these health centers are also more likely to identify a usual source of care and report having better relationships with their health care providers.

-• Addressing barriers to care: CHCs also provide services to treat social determinants of health such as outreach, transportation, interpretation, housing, case management, health education, eligibility assistance, and food insecurity.
+- Addressing barriers to care: CHCs also provide services to treat drivers of health such as outreach, transportation, housing, case management, health education, eligibility assistance, and food insecurity.